-Plus one optional/elective paper.
+Plus one optional/elective course.

 This year also includes two work placements of 30-40 hours, designed to introduce you to the workplace and help you identify where you want to complete your third-year workplace experience.

-Plus two optional/elective papers.
+Plus two optional/elective courses.

-In your third year you complete 350 to 400 hours in an organisation, which includes working on a project related to your major through the Cooperative Education papers.
+In your third year you complete 350 to 400 hours in an organisation, which includes working on a project related to your major through the Cooperative Education courses.
 This takes approximately two days per week.

 Recent placements included: